Can Your Body Heal From Mold? The Science Says Yes

 - Renal clearance: Water-soluble metabolites are filtered by the kidneys and excreted in urine

 A 2017 study in Toxins journal found that ochratoxin A (a common mycotoxin) has a half-life of approximately 35 days in humans, meaning the body continuously clears it even without intervention Human biomonitoring of mycotoxins.
+If you are new to how these compounds behave, I explain them in plain language in my complete guide to mycotoxins.

 A Note on Glutathione